 Watch Klay Thompson's Incredible Pass To Andrew Wiggins

-The Golden State Warriors are hosting the Dallas Mavericks on Tuesday night at Chase Center in San Francisco, and during the game Klay Thompson had an incredible pass to Andrew Wiggins.
+The Golden State Warriors hosted the Dallas Mavericks on Tuesday night at Chase Center in San Francisco, and during the game Klay Thompson had an incredible pass to Andrew Wiggins.

 The highlight can be seen in the tweet that is embedded below from the Twitter account of the Warriors.